5hojib/Electrogram/docs/source/start/updates.rst

 Handling Updates
 ================

-:doc:`Invoking API methods <invoking>` sequentially is one way to use Pyrofork.
-This page deals with Telegram updates and how to handle new incoming messages or other events in Pyrofork.
+:doc:`Invoking API methods <invoking>` sequentially is one way to use Electrogram.
+This page deals with Telegram updates and how to handle new incoming messages or other events in Electrogram.

 .. contents:: Contents
     :backlinks: none